Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Beta is a measure of a share's volatility in relation to the market.
 The market (NYSE average) beta is 1, while Cushman-and-Wakefield's is 1.4132.
 This would suggest that Cushman-and-Wakefield's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).

 Cushman & Wakefield plc, together with its subsidiaries, provides commercial real estate services under the Cushman & Wakefield brand in the United States, Australia, the United Kingdom, and internationally.
 The company operates through Americas; Europe, Middle East, and Africa; and Asia Pacific segments.
 It offers integrated facilities management, project and development, portfolio administration, transaction management, and strategic consulting services; property management services, including client accounting, engineering and operations, lease compliance administration, project and development, and sustainability services; and self-performed facilities services, which include janitorial, maintenance, critical environment management, landscaping, and office services.
-The company also provides owner representation and tenant representation leasing services; capital market services, such as investment sales and equity, and debt and structured financing for real estate purchase and sales transactions; and appraisal management, investment management, valuation advisory, portfolio advisory, diligence advisory, dispute analysis and litigation support, financial reporting, and property and/or portfolio valuation services on real estate debt and equity decisions.
-Cushman & Wakefield has strategic partnerships with Vanke Service and WeWork Inc. It serves real estate owners and occupiers, such as tenants, investors, and multi-national corporations.
-Cushman & Wakefield plc was founded in 1784 and is based in London, the United Kingdom.
+The company also provides owner representation and tenant representation leasing services; capital market services, including investment sales and equity, and debt and structured financing for real estate purchase and sales transactions; and appraisal management, investment management, valuation advisory, portfolio advisory, diligence advisory, dispute analysis and litigation support, financial reporting, and property and/or portfolio valuation services on real estate debt and equity decisions.
+Cushman & Wakefield has strategic partnerships with Vanke Service (Hong Kong) Co. , Limited.
+It serves real estate owners and occupiers, such as tenants, investors, and multi-national corporations.